mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

 ## Manage the security of your endpoints

-In the Management section, you can manage the security and the permissions at the endpoint level.
+In the **Security Management** section, you can manage the security and the permissions at the endpoint level.

-You can configure permissions and security settings of the endpoint.

 The security can be managed at three levels:

 1. The `Public` flag enabled allows to call endpoint **without the need to be logged in**.
-If it's disabled and the endpoint is invoked by an **unregistered user**, the request will receive an Unauthorized error.
+If it is disabled and the endpoint is invoked by an **unregistered user**, the request will receive an Unauthorized error.
 2. The `Only with an API Key` flag configures the endpoint to require setting the `secret`/`client-key` header with a valid [API Key](api_key.md).
 You can also set a `mia_client_key` cookie with the value of the API Key.
 :::tip Example of request passing an API Key
-`curl --request GET --url <https://your-url/endpoint> --header 'accept: application/json' --header 'secret: <Api Key value'`
+`curl --request GET --url <https://your-url/endpoint> --header 'accept: application/json' --header 'secret: <Api Key value>'`
 :::
-1. `User Group Permission` allows defining a logical expression for authorizing or not the call.
+3. `User Group Permission` allows defining a logical expression for authorizing or not the call.
 If the expression validates to **true**, then the user can access the route.
 You can use the following properties:
    * `clientType=='<clientType associated with Api Key>` to identify the client author of the call.
 In this way, you can limit the access to the only selected clients, identified by the API Key passed in the `secret` or `client_secret` headers.
     E.g: